College Essay Topics Admission Officers Are Tired of Reading

 The Sports Essay is infamous across the admissions profession.
 Typical topics include: winning a championship, injuries, or working hard for a spot on the team.

 Why is it a problem?

 The problem with most sports essays is that they are vapid and offer little to no insight into who the student is as a person.
-Even if the essay reveals something about a student, it almost always follows the same characteristics as other essays: "I worked hard," "I'm a team player," "I was injured and had to learn to deal with disappointment," etc. The culture of most sports communities emphasize victory, determination, and strength, so most of these essays follow a similar formula and don't help a student stand out.
+Even if the essay reveals something about a student, it almost always follows the same characteristics as other essays: "I worked hard," "I'm a team player," "I was injured and had to learn to deal with disappointment," etc. The culture of most sport communities emphasize victory, determination, and strength, so most of these essays follow a similar formula and don't help a student stand out.
+Another common problem is that these sports essays tend to focus on the narrative surrounding an event instead of the student's personal growth.
+The reader doesn't need to know the details of your season, tryouts, and championship, but they do need to learn more about who a student is and how these events have impacted them in meaningful ways.
 Because of this cliché, writing about sports can start you off on the wrong foot with a reader, even if the essay might be great.

 How do you write a compelling sports essay?